As Coronavirus continues to impact life across the UK (and, indeed, the world), we thought you might appreciate an update from a vaping perspective.

 - As with your phone and wallet, it’s worth cleaning your vape several times a day with an anti-bacterial wipe to remove bacteria.

-- You can also clean your tank by running hot water through it and/or cleaning coils with a rubbing alcohol.
+- You can also clean your tank by running hot water through it and/or cleaning coils with rubbing alcohol.
 Ensure your tank is completely dry before using it with e-liquid again.

 - If in a vape shop, ensure you use a disposable drip tip when trying a new e-liquid.
 (For now, at least in our shops, e-liquid tasting stands have been removed.)